selco13/HLNOS9/README.md

 continued to add components, as I had already established a good measurement system and ratios that were consistent throughout.

-I created a shared SASS module that created CSS classes for all the themes, so that updating the PlatinumDesktop component's class name would update all the child components.
+I created a shared SASS module that created CSS classes for all the themes, so that updating the ClassicyDesktop component's class name would update all the child components.
 I created a SASS array of color values for each color theme; adding additional color or system themes is as easy as creating a new class and changing a few input variables to the `appearanceManagerTheme` mixin function.
 Then, any Component needs only use CSS variables in their styling to take